osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 <a name="footnote2">2</a>: <a href="https://docs.mql4.com/indicators/iichimoku">MQL4 iIchimoku documentation</a>

-3: <a href="https://www.babypips.com/learn/forex/what-is-the-most-profitable-indicator">What is the Best Technical Indicator?</a>
+3: <a href="https://www.babypips.com/learn/forex/what-is-the-most-profitable-indicator">What is the Best Technical Indicator? - BabyPips</a>